|

 Francesco Bonaccorso (IIT-Graphene Labs / BeDimensional, Italy)

-Francesco Bonaccorso gained a PhD from the Department of Physics, University of Messina in Italy after working at the Italian National Research Council, the Engineering Department of Cambridge University (UK) and the Department of Physics and Astronomy of Vanderbilt University (USA).
 In June 2009 he was awarded a Royal Society Newton International Fellowship at the Engineering Department of Cambridge University, and elected to a Research Fellowship at Hughes Hall, Cambridge.
 In April 2014 He joined the Istituto Italiano di Tecnologia, Graphene Labs.
 He was responsible in defining the ten years scientific and technological roadmap for the graphene flagship programme.
 His research interests encompass solution processing of carbon nanomaterials (such as graphene, nanotubes and nanodiamonds) and inorganic layered materials, their spectroscopic characterization, incorporation into polymer composites and application in solar cells, light emitting devices, lithium-ion batteries and ultrafast lasers.

 Kyung-Eun Byun (Samsung Advanced Institute of Technology, South Korea)